johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Listing all sales: writing the API handler and route
 ### Listing all sales: front end javascript
 ### Displaying our results in a table
+### Making our table prettier, and adding some checks in JavaScript